tayalsakshi2619/CodingTask/README.md

-Approach 2: Supporting multiple algorithms on the basis of versions in parameters.
+Approach 2: Supporting multiple algorithms on the basis of versions in parameters.(Request parameter versioning)

 CodingTask<br>
 Rest-Api to list prime numbers